Independent Research Fund Denmark

-The Independent Research Fund Denmark, until 2017 known as Danish Council for Independent Research (Danish: Danmarks Frie Forskningsfond, formerly Det Frie Forskningsråd; DFF) of Denmark funds basic research and gives advice to government and parliament.
+The Independent Research Fund Denmark, until 2017 known as the Danish Council for Independent Research (Danish: Danmarks Frie Forskningsfond, formerly Det Frie Forskningsråd; DFF) of Denmark funds basic research and gives advice to government and parliament.
 The Danish Agency for Science, Technology and Innovation (DASTI) oversees its activity.
 As of 2012 the council has five sub-councils: Humanities, Medical Sciences, Natural Sciences, Social Sciences, and Technology and Production Sciences.

 Mission

 Independent Research Fund Denmark funds basic research within all scientific areas in a bottom-up manner, i.e. it funds ideas based on the researchers' own initiatives, as opposed to through thematic calls.
 Research projects which improve the quality and internationalisation of Danish research are prioritised, and the main funding criterion is scientific excellence.
 The DFF annually awards around 400 research projects of well over 1 billion DKK.

 Organisation

 As of 2005, the Danish Research Agency (est. 2004) coordinates the DFF as well as the Danish Council for Strategic Research and the Danish Research Coordination Committee.

 Independent Research Fund Denmark consists of a Board of Directors, with nine members, and of five scientific research councils: